tastydev/websocket-screenshot-altv/README.md

 ### Getting Started
 1.
 ```
-Do npm install --save ws in your project
+npm install --save ws in your project
 ```
 2.
 ```